-Girls and boys learn to do most things the same way – eating, sleeping, walking, talking – but toilet training is where the differences in their bodily anatomy start to make their learning experiences different.
+Girls and boys learn to do most things the same way – eating, sleeping, walking, talking – but toilet training is where the differences in their anatomy start to make their learning experiences slightly different.

 While it is generally the same process for boys and girls, we’ve put together a few tips specific to girls that can help with your toilet training journey.

 The most important and biggest difference between boys and girls is how exactly the wee comes out of them.
 Teaching your girl to wipe properly is a huge part of toilet training.
 She should wipe front to back – this is the most hygienic way to wipe.
 If you go the other way, some poo particles can be wiped into the vagina, which is a common cause for urinary tract infections.
 Even if she has not done a poo for that potty session, still teach her to wipe front to back, to keep her in the same practise if nothing else.

 2. Make sure her clothes are easy to get on and off

 Girls’ clothes can often be more fiddly that boys clothes and it is important that she’s able to easily remove her clothes during toilet training.
 Dresses and skirts are easy – nothing to remove – but you will have to remind her to hold them up so she doesn’t wee or poo on them.
 Try to avoid all-in-one clothes like jumpers and rompers etc while she’s starting toilet training.

 3. In general, girls are ready to toilet train earlier

 Don’t be alarmed if she shows signs of readiness before your boys, or before boys she knows.
 While every child is different and some boys may start before she does – it doesn’t matter in the long run.
 Just go by when she is ready to toilet train, not comparing to anyone else.